 If your icon appears as an attribute inside another tag, prefix it with

 If your icon appears inside running text, use the

 - New Relic:

 <Icon name="nr-tdp" />

 <Icon name="logo-apple" />

-TipInstead of following the instructions below, you can also ask developers to add the icon you want.
+docs-website in GitHub, you can add a new icon to the Gatsby theme.
+You can also ask developers to add the icon you want.

 - Go to feathericons.com.

 - Download the